Architecting software monitors for control-flow anomaly detection through large language models and conformance checking: Discussion

 \subsection{RQ1: Source-code instrumentation}

 Obtaining quality software logs is pivotal to assessing the correctness of the computer-based system's execution.
 The main challenge in instrumenting code regards the adequate placement of log instructions and the connection of software traces to high-level models to ensure correct operation.
 We addressed this challenge by the systematic incorporation of LLMs in the engineering process of high-stakes systems.
-Our approach demonstrated satisfying results, with gemini-2.5-pro achieving up to 84.8\% coverage of the reference process model used to develop the prototype of SoM, the case-study ERTMS/ETCS scenario.
-However, the correct prompting and choice of the LLM are needed, as deepseek-V3.2 and gemini-2.5-flash showed significantly inferior performance compared to the aforementioned gemini-2.5-pro and claude-sonnet-4.5.
+We have considered a set of LLMs that incorporate deep and shallow reasoning capabilities to evaluate their ability to understand both the source code and the process model of the prototype of SoM, the case-study ERTMS/ETCS scenario, and bridge the two by properly instrumenting the source code.
+The stimulation of these LLMs with an accurately engineered prompt aimed at preserving the code logic while instrumenting the code outlined satisfying results.
+In particular, the two LLMs with deeper reasoning (gemini-3.0-pro and claude-sonnet-4.5) achieved up to 82.849\% and 77.579\% coverage of the reference model's control flow.